Thomas Hobbes: England (1637–1641)

-Civil War Period (1642–1651)
+Civil War period (1642–1651)

-The English Civil War began in 1642, and when the royalist cause began to decline in mid-1644, many royalists came to Paris and were known to Hobbes.
+The English Civil War began in August 1642, and when the royalist cause began to decline in mid-1644, many royalists came to Paris and were known to Hobbes.
 This revitalised Hobbes's political interests, and the De Cive was republished and more widely distributed.
 The printing began in 1646 by Samuel de Sorbiere through the Elsevier press in Amsterdam with a new preface and some new notes in reply to objections.

 In 1647, Hobbes took up a position as mathematical instructor to the young Charles, Prince of Wales, who had come to Paris from Jersey around July.
-This engagement lasted until 1648 when Charles went to Holland.
+This engagement lasted until 1648, when Charles went to Holland.